+Source: Advisicon

 The gap between these two business elements (project and portfolio management) was long considered to be insurmountable.
-Now Project Server 2010 offers an integrated and efficient solution (Figure 7.2).
+Now Project Server 2010 offers an integrated and efficient solution.
+(See Figure 7.2.)

-Figure 7.2: Opportunity Translates to Business Results (Source: Advisicon) [07-02-opportunityTranslatesToBusinessResults.eps]
+Figure 7.2 Opportunity Translates to Business Results [07-02-opportunityTranslatesToBusinessResults.eps]

+Source: Advisicon

-Dynamic Worksites & Collaborative Workspace
+Dynamic Worksites and Collaborative Workspace

-Now, within the SharePoint Server environment and along with creating Project Sites, any user can create workspaces for project team collaboration.
-A workspace is contained within the Project Site and allows the team to work together on a document (e.g., Project Charter, Communication Plan, etc.).
-There are also meeting workspaces that store meeting minutes, agendas, calendars, and can record meeting decisions.
-These workspaces allow for a “conference room” within the Project Site where the collaboration is more focused on a particular document or meeting.
+Now, within the SharePoint Server environment and along with creating project sites, any user can create workspaces for project team collaboration.
+A workspace is contained within the Project Site and allows the team to work together on a document (e.g., project charter, communication plan, etc.).
+There are also meeting workspaces that store meeting minutes, agendas, and calendars and can record meeting decisions.
+These workspaces allow for a “conference room” within Project Sites where collaboration is more focused on a particular document or meeting.

-This degree of collaboration-heavy features plays into the earlier points of capturing the “living” information from the team that can be lost in traditional “water cooler” discussions.
-Project sites aim to provide all natural discussion tools a Project Manager could ask for in a single, “one-stop” shop experience for the team.
+This degree of collaboration-heavy features plays into the earlier points of capturing the living information from the team that can be lost in traditional water-cooler discussions.
+Project sites aim to provide all natural discussion tools a project manager could ask for in a single, one-stop experience for the team.

-These workspaces are governed by the permissions granted to Team Members.
-For example, the PM may have formed a core team to discuss and collaborate on the Project Charter prior to releasing it team-wide.
+These workspaces are governed by the permissions granted to team members.
+For example, the project manager may have formed a core team to discuss and collaborate on the project charter prior to releasing it team-wide.
 Through permissions, only the core team may have access to this workspace.
-This control is crucial to efficiently managing work and team stakeholders.
+This control is crucial to managing work and team stakeholders efficiently.

 Project Team Discussion

 Discussion boards provide a forum for conversing about topics that interest your team.
 For example, you could create a discussion board for team members to suggest activities.
 Team communication and discussion is the key to project success.
-Discussion boards allow project team members and project stakeholders to discuss open ended issues, proposals, give feedback and ensure a smooth flow of communication at all levels.
+Discussion boards allow project team members and project stakeholders to discuss open-ended issues and proposals, give feedback, and ensure a smooth flow of communication at all levels.
 They are a good way to manage escalation and team interaction.
-And since the Discussion Board is housed within the Project Site, the communication is captured as an historical project asset.
+And since the discussion board is housed within the Project Site, the communication is captured as a historical project asset.

 Discussion boards can be set up using SharePoint 2010 to share and discuss topics.
 The discussion board shows the most recent discussion first, as well as the number of replies for each discussion.
 That way, you can quickly see which discussions have the most recent activity and which ones are the most popular.
-Members can also customize their own views of the discussion board.
-Participants can even add items to the discussion board from their email application, making participation as easy as sending an email.
-Multiple participation venues (through the intranet, web or email) also widen the audience, as people can contribute remotely.
-So whether Team Members are in the office, or in the field, participants have an easy way to contribute content.
+Members can also customize their own views of discussion boards.
+Participants can even add items to discussion boards from their e-mail application, making participation as easy as sending an e-mail.
+Multiple participation venues (through the intranet, Web, or e-mail) also widen the audience, as people can contribute remotely.
+So whether team members are in the office or in the field, participants have an easy way to contribute content.

-Discussion comments can be viewed in either a flat or threaded view.
+Discussion comments can be displayed in either a flat or threaded view.
 Flat view displays all comments in the order in which they were created.
-Threaded view lets you view comments by conversation.
+Threaded view lets users view comments by conversation.
 The discussion groups are organized by topic.
 Anyone can post a message to a discussion, and multiple people can respond in a free-form manner.
+The following graphic showcases an example of a discussion WebPart, very commonly used on Project sites to help showcase frequently asked questions or posed questions with answers.[AU: insert text ref. to figure]

-Figure 7.3: SharePoint Server 2010 Discussion Example (Source: Advisicon) [07-03-sharePointServer2010DiscussionExample.tif]
+Figure 7.3 SharePoint Server 2010 Discussion Example [07-03-sharePointServer2010DiscussionExample.tif]

+Source: Advisicon

 SharePoint Server 2010 Offers Critical Business Capabilities

-Project Server has really opened the door for businesses functionality to be driven to a single portal.
+Project Server has really opened the door for business functionality to be driven to a single portal.